 a draft of air, and looking for its source,

 discover a window had been broken.

 Somehow a window had been broken

 Or perhaps it was the act of breaking in

 that had stopped time in the first place,

 —from Rattle #49, Fall 2015

 Sarah Pemberton Strong: “When I look at these two poems—‘Anesthesia’ and ‘Stalin’—placed side by side, I realize that they are both interested in the relationship between memory, consciousness, and violence.
 It was Joseph Stalin who said, ‘A single death is a tragedy; a million deaths is a statistic.’
-I look to poetry to wake me up from the stupor of statistics; to help me reconnect, through empathy and close attention, with the singularity of each life—and with all life on this imperiled planet.” (website)
+I look to poetry to wake me up from the stupor of statistics; to help me reconnect, through empathy and close attention, with the singularity of each life—and with all life on this imperiled planet.” (web)